The universe is not real, time does not exist,

 How old were you when you first asked yourself where does space end and what is at the end of space? if space has real physical existence but there is no such thing as real infinity then space must have an end and that creates the questions- ‘What is at the end of space?
 Also, where does whatever is at the end of space end?’
 Eventually, a fact has to be accepted: space needs no beginning or end because it is infinite.
 Similarly, when did time begin and will it ever end?
 Both time and space are infinite.
 This can be explained by the suggestion that nothing exists in a physical sense and that everything exists only as ideas, thoughts- imagination.
 There can be no limitations or boundaries to imagination and so imagination is also infinite.

-'Infinity of space and time must be a real and accepted concept'
+'Infinity of space, time and everything is a real and accepted concept'

 The Second Assumption